tmoris/Usaficar-landing-page/README.md

 - [web.dev](https://web.dev/learn/css/) - This helped me learn mordern CSS techniques.
 I really liked the content and will use it going forward.
 - [kevinpowell](https://courses.kevinpowell.co/conquering-responsive-layouts) - This is an amazing course which helped me finally understand responsive web design.
 I'd recommend it to anyone still learning this concept.

+###Continued Development
+-currently, am continueing to develop and polish my coding skills in website development

 ## Author